-The main reason to make Cocoa Butter Pound Cake is that it’s delicious!
+The main reason to make Paleo Cocoa Butter Pound Cake is that it’s delicious!
 Like, it’s hard to stop eating it.
 It’s also dairy-free, yet tastes better than butter (hardly possible, I know).
-It’s awesome for those of us on Paleo, GAPS or even nut-free diets, but can also be made with a beautiful streusel topping.
-It’s flourless and grain-free.
+It’s awesome for those of us on grain-free, GAPS or even nut-free diets, but can also be made with a beautiful streusel topping.
+It’s flourless and gluten-free.
 Lastly, and amazingly, this cake is good for you because of its two main ingredients: cocoa butter and coconut butter.

 Cocoa butter is an underutilized fat.
 It is genuinely good for you, has awesome properties, and heck, it tastes like chocolate!
 Yet the cake comes out a golden blond color.
 My daughter kept saying, “It tastes like chocolate.
 It tastes like chocolate,” not knowing why.
 Yep!
 Cocoa butter tastes like chocolate and brings with it most of the nutrition the cacao bean has to offer: antioxidants, especially Vitamin E, and saturated and mono-unsaturated fats.

 Cocoa butter (find it here) is most often used in candy-making.
 But I am a cake-loving girl and am more intrigued by the role this very hard fat plays in creating the right crumb.

 Coconut Butter/Manna and other ingredients in Cocoa Butter Pound Cake

 As you may know, coconut butter* can be used in place of flour in grain-free baked goods!
 This is not only a cool nut-free substitute, but, of course, coconut butter is also exquisitely nutrient dense.
 Again, we are talking about cake that is genuinely good for you.